thaerkh/vim-workspace/README.md

 let g:workspace_undodir='.undodir'
 ```
 ### File Autosave
 Being in a workspace enables the file autosave feature.
-By default, any trailing whitespace will be untrailed before saving.
+By default, it will also untrail/trim any leading spaces.

 These are the configurable defaults:
 ```